FirmanKhoiril/FirmanKhoiril/README.md

-- 👋 Hi, I’m @FirmanKhoiril
+- 👋 Hi, I’m @firman.khoiril
 - 👀 I’m interested in FullStack Javascript
 - 🌱 I’m currently learning  ...
 Next Js
 - 💞️ I’m looking to collaborate on Github ... ^_^
-- 📫 How to reach me ...
+- 📫 How to reach me : on Github / DM me

 <!---
 FirmanKhoiril/FirmanKhoiril is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.